ludocode/mpack/README.md

 ## Introduction

 MPack is a C implementation of an encoder and decoder for the [MessagePack](http://msgpack.org/) serialization format.
-It is intended to be:
+It is:

  * Simple and easy to use
  * Secure against untrusted data